simai/docara/stubs/site/source/docs/en/collections/collections-remote-collections.md

 # Remote Collections

 In addition to using Markdown or Blade files for your collection items, you can return collection items directly from the `collections` array in `config.php`.
-This allows you to generate items programmatically—for example, you can fetch items from a remote source such as an external API or API-based content management systems like Contentful, GraphCMS, or DatoCMS.
+This allows you to generate items programmatically - for example, you can fetch items from a remote source such as an external API or API-based content management systems like Contentful, GraphCMS, or DatoCMS.